 Worldwide recalls related to defective Takata airbag inflators have affected nearly every automaker.
-Using first class mail and, wherever possible, follow-up phone calls, TCI started reaching out to the owners Toyota vehicles in Canada impacted by the Takata recalls as early as 2013.
+Using first class mail and, wherever possible, follow-up phone calls, TCI started reaching out to the owners of Toyota and Lexus vehicles in Canada impacted by the Takata recalls as early as 2013.
 To date, however, more than half of all owners have yet to respond to the company’s requests to have the inflators replaced.

 Along with long term exposure to fluctuating high temperatures and environmental moisture, the risk of a defective Takata airbag inflator rupture increases with the amount of time a vehicle is in service.
-Since the involved vehicles may now be 10-15 years old, Toyota is taking more emphatic steps to get the attention of the vehicle owners and persuade them to bring their vehicles in for the free remedy.
+Since the involved vehicles may now be 10-15 years old, Toyota Canada Inc. is taking more emphatic steps to get the attention of vehicle owners and persuade them to bring their vehicles in for the free remedy.

 “Canadians have not responded as quickly as we had hoped, so we’re looking to grab their attention,” says Stephen Beatty, Vice President, Corporate at TCI.
 “The greater the effectiveness of our campaign, the lower the risk of injury, so we’re working hard to have an impact.”

 The age of the vehicles has also made it difficult for TCI to connect with current owners.
-Toyota vehicles typically hold their value longer than most other brands, so there is a very strong secondary market for them.
+Toyota and Lexus vehicles typically hold their value longer than most other brands, so there is a very strong secondary market for them.
 For this reason, an involved vehicle may have had several ownership changes over the past 10 or 15 years.
 Since new owners of pre-owned vehicles don’t always register the change of ownership, it has proven difficult to connect with them.
 Toyota hopes this new campaign will reach them.